-Western Power has cancelled all planned works that require an outage in areas affected by WA Health Department’s heatwave warning between Thursday to Sunday this week.
+Western Power has cancelled all planned works that require an outage in areas affected by WA Health Department’s heatwave warning between Thursday 12 an Sunday 15 December 2019.

 The cancellations will ensure our customers are not unreasonably affected through loss of power during the hot weather conditions.